-From the gallery, head north on Broadway Avenue for two blocks, and turn right to head west on Main Street as it rolls out of downtown Othello; after two miles, we rejoin State Route 17.
-Turn right to head south onto S.R.
-17, and settle in for roughly 21 miles of highway that glides by farm country and passes through the hamlet of Mesa.
+From the gallery, head north on Broadway Avenue for two blocks, and turn right to head west on Main Street as it rolls out of downtown Othello; after 2 miles, we rejoin state Route 17.
+Turn right to head south onto state Route 17, and settle in for roughly 21 miles of highway that glides by farm country and passes through the hamlet of Mesa.

 Just past Mesa, turn right to head southbound on Highway 395 as it begins its run to the Tri-Cities.

 Families eager for a break should stop for a bite at the Country Mercantile store roughly 17 miles south of Mesa.
 The store serves a mix of fresh deli sandwiches, wraps and enchiladas, as well as a variety of artisan foods — including hot sauce, jam, jelly, kettle corn and decadent chocolates.
 If traveling in late September or October, stop by for Country Mercantile’s Harvest Festival — which usually includes a pumpkin patch, corn maze, straw bale pyramid and other fun activities.

 – Written by John King, last updated in October 2022.

 – Top image of children canoeing at Potholes Reservoir.
 Photo courtesy of Bureau of Reclamation.